-AWS Cloud Economics Centre analysis across six continents found significant cost savings from transitioning to cloud (\$5,963 USD per hospital bed over five years).
-If all hospitals in Australia and New Zealand transitioned to cloud, the reduction in operating costs would be \$917 million in Australia and \$122 million in New Zealand.
+AWS Cloud Economics Centre analysis across six continents found significant cost savings from transitioning to cloud (\$5,963 per hospital bed over five years).
+If all hospitals across the nine countries transitioned to cloud, this would be equivalent to \$21.6 billion in cost savings.